lefth/jiffy/README.md

         --overwrite                  Overwrite existing output files
         --preset <PRESET>            The encoding preset to use--by default this is fairly slow.
-By default, "6" for libaom, "slow" for x265 --skip                       Don't check if the audio streams are within acceptable limits--just reencode them.
-This saves a little time in some circumstances
+By default, "6" for libaom, "slow" for x265 --skip-bitrate-check         Don't check if the audio streams are within acceptable limits--just reencode them (unless --copy-audio was specified).
-        --x265                       Use x265 instead of aom-av1.
+                                     This saves a little time in some circumstances --x265                       Use x265 instead of aom-av1.
 This is true by default with --animation
 ```